paulrouge/idoge_batch_sender/README.md

 If icontracker does not find the transaction hash it means the transaction did not get accepted.
 This could be because:

 * The wallet (/keystore) you are using does not have enough iDoge in it
-* Tt has not enough ICX in it (to pay for the transaction fees)
+* The wallet has not enough ICX in it (to pay for the transaction fees)
 * The address was not correct.

 > Be careful with re-running the program, make sure you update the addresses.txt file before running it again to prevent double pay outs!